Indigenous Design Efforts recognised at AILA Landscape Architecture Awards

 As Guy Templeton, CEO Asia Pacific says, “Every project we work on takes place on First Peoples’ Land.
 To have Aboriginal and Torres Strait Islander Peoples engaged in the design process for infrastructure that will help communities thrive well into the future, is key to broadening the way we all connect to Country.”

-In Victoria, the state government’s Level Crossing Removal Program is overseeing the largest rail infrastructure project in the state’s history – with the removal of 75 of Melbourne's most dangerous and congested level crossings by 2025.
+In Victoria, the state government’s Level Crossing Removal Project is overseeing the largest rail infrastructure project in the state’s history – with the removal of 75 of Melbourne's most dangerous and congested level crossings by 2025.

 The Southern Program Alliance (SPA) is removing level crossings on the Frankston line.
 The project is being delivered by an alliance of WSP, Acciona Coleman Rail, Metro Trains Melbourne and the Level Crossing Removal Project.